PoonLab/covizu/README.md

 # CoVizu: Real-time visualization of SARS-COV-2 genomic diversity

 CoVizu is an open source project to develop a public interface to visualize and explore global diversity of SARS-CoV-2 genomes in near real time.
-Currently, our analysis is updated every two days and published at https://filogeneti.ca/CoVizu.

 There is a rapidly accumulating number of genome sequences of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) collected at sites around